Victorian Railways Z type carriage: V/Line Z Sets

 Unlike the H and N sets, the Z sets were usually labelled just as Z with the number, regardless of the number of cars in the set.
-FZ (four car) and VZ (five car) sets were only identified as such from about 2004, when the sets became more fixed.
+Letter prefixes to indicate the number of carriages, e.g. VZ for a five-car set, were only identified as such from about 2004.

 As the Z sets were dissolved, their carriages were converted to BZN or BTN cars for inclusion in N sets.
-As at July 1997, there were seven FN type sets with a BZN included in their consist, plus two VN sets with a BZ and BCZ, and one Z set, Z59, as ACZ259-BZ-BS-BS-BCZ51H (The BS cars were BS216 and BS217).
+As at July 1997, there were seven FN type sets with a BZN included in their consist, plus two VN sets with a BZ and BCZ, and one Z set, Z59.
 Additionally, one ACZ and three BCZ cars were spares, not allocated to active sets.